What do you want to become?

 “My job is as a licensed Speech-Language Pathologist with a sub-specialty in voice care and vocal problems,” says Joanna Cazden.
 “Some of my caseload are performing artists; some are not.
 The fact that I have an arts background helps very much and most of the people in this sub-specialty have some special background in the music or theatre side, as well.

 A typical day on the job is that I drive to an office in a medical building, I sit there and I have a colleague who does similar work and some other related rehab people around us and another person who does our scheduling and stuff.
-I spend about an hour at a time with people with different kinds of voice disorders, talking with them and doing exercises.
+I spend about an hour at a time with people with different kinds of voice disorders, talking with them, doing exercises, and sometimes doing laryngeal massage.
 There’s a piano in the room and acoustic testing equipment.
 Sometimes I do vocal cord exams.
 I look at vocal cords on the video screen and relate that info to their doctor; everyone I see in that setting has a referral from their doctor and comes to me for rehabilitation.”

 Daily Music Career Info!
 Follow Us.